 Travel often involves navigation, schedules, and decision-making.
 Dehydration can cloud judgment and reduce alertness.

-Staying hydrated helps you:
+Staying hydrated helps individuals:

 - Stay mentally sharp